The signs that an employee might be struggling with their mental health at work and how best to respond

 If you notice an employee acting out of character or exhibiting concerning behaviours like those listed above, it might be a good time to reach out and offer support.
 They may be okay and having a bad day, but they may also be experiencing more serious and ongoing mental health challenges and your support can make a difference.

-How to approach someone if you think might be experiencing mental health struggles at work
+How to approach someone you suspect is facing mental health struggles

 Knowing how to approach and talk to an employee who you think might be having issues with their mental health isn’t easy.
 Every person is unique, and so how you start these conversations will depend on what you believe will be most helpful and positive for the individual.
 It'll also depend on your specific relationship with them.